Holy Ghost Missionary College, Kimmage Manor, Dublin: Kimmage Development Studies Centre

 The Development Studies Centre, was founded in 1974, as part of the Faculty of Theology, and operated until 2018 when it was merged into Maynooth University as its Development Studies Department.
 The development studies programme grew out of the fourth-year pastoral theology course at Kimmage, which seminarians took.

 Kimmage Mission Institute

-The Kimmage Mission Institute of Theology and Cultures (KNI), was founded in Kimmage in 1991 (in association with other Irish missionary congregations), the Institute moved to Milltown Institute of Theology and Philosophy in 2003, formally merged with Milltown in 2006.
+The Kimmage Mission Institute of Theology and Cultures (KNI), was founded in Kimmage in 1991 (in association with other Irish missionary congregations), the Institute moved to Milltown Institute of Theology and Philosophy in 2003.
+The institute formally merged with Milltown in 2006.

 Spiritan Mission Resource and Heritage Centre

 Kimmage Manor is now the location of the Spiritan Mission Resource and Heritage Centre.
 Buring Embers is an annual magazine produced by the Spiritans in Kimmage.
 In 2012 the Spiritan promotions office moved from St. Mary's to Kimmage.
 The Spiritan Education Trust (SET) formerly the Des Places Education trust which manages the Spiritian interests in its ten schools is based in Kimmage.
 A Partnership with African (APA) is based in Kimmage Manor.
 The Irish Cultural Orientation Course, for foreign priests and trainee priests practicing in Ireland is run from Kimmage.
 The Spiritan Retreat Centre, in Ardbraccan (An Tobar), County Meath now serves as a House of Formation.

 Training for Transformation (TfT) which has worked with the Spiritans and with the Development studies centre, is based in Kimmage Manor.